While using Eventing Functions or handlers, the following terminologies are used.

 You can add URL bindings via the 'URL alias' choice then entering the following: alias-name, URL, allow cookies setting, security settings of validate SSL certificate and an auth type of (no auth, basic, bearer, and digest).
 For more details refer to cURL Bindings.

 You can add URL bindings via the 'Constant alias' choice then entering an alias-name and value.
 The value can be either an integer, decimal number, string, boolean, or a JSON object.
 For example you might have an alias of debug with a value of true (or false) to control verbose logging this would act just like adding a statement

 The following operations are exposed through the UI, couchbase-cli and REST APIs.

 The deploy operation activates an Eventing function or handler.
 Eventing functions or handlers can be deployed in a cluster.

 Deployment for DCP observer (or Feed Boundary) has two variations controlled by the setting of the handler’s "Deployment Feed Boundary":

-Debug is a special flag on a handler that causes the next event instance received by the handler be trapped and sent to a separate v8 worker with debugging enabled.
+Debug is a special flag on a handler that causes the next event instance received by the handler to be trapped and sent to a separate v8 worker with debugging enabled.
 The debug worker pauses the trapped event processing and opens a TCP port and generates a Chrome Developer Tools URL with a session cookie that can be used to control the debug worker.
 All other events, except the trapped event instance, continue unencumbered.
-If the debugged event instance completes execution, another event instance is trapped for debugging, and this continues till debugging is stopped, at which point any trapped instance runs to completion and debug worker becomes passive.
+If the debugged event instance completes execution, another event instance is trapped for debugging, and this continues till debugging is stopped, at which point any trapped instance runs to completion and the debugging worker becomes passive.